Archery GB updates on COVID-19

 Once again, members are only insured to shoot at Archery GB registered ranges.
 We cannot manage the level of risk shooting at home, archery is a very safe sport because of the rules that we all adhere to.
 We cannot guarantee that home ranges will adhere to the rules of shooting and we don’t have the resources to carry out the relevant risk assessments.

-The AGM scheduled to take place on the 18 April, in Birmingham will not be going ahead as planned, a further announcement on this will be communicated shortly.
+The AGM is scheduled to take place virtually on Saturday 11 July, a further announcement on this will be communicated shortly.

 Frequently asked questions: